Social Media Crisis Management 101 for Businesses

 Dos and Don’ts for Social Media Managers

-Ultimately, each crisis situation will entail different approaches for management and recovery.
+Ultimately, each crisis situation will entail different approaches to management and recovery.
 However, we’ve learned that the heart of good crisis management revolves around the same primary qualities: transparency, compassion, trust, and action.
-No matter what your business decides as its core crisis management plan, keep these general dos and dont’s in mind for a higher chance of success (or in some cases, less damage) when managing company crises.
+No matter what your business decides as its core crisis management plan, keep these general dos and don’ts in mind for a higher chance of success (or, in some cases, less damage) when managing company crises.

 Do: